SedarOlmez94/programming_for_social_sciences/README.md

 # Few notes:
 - The Main_model.py was my training script to test out a few techniques, the actual code is located in the core_code.py script and agentframework.py script.
+- I am against all forms of violence towards animals, this was just an experiment.